vondreii/Script-for-sorting-assignments/README.md

 3. Renaming all feedback files
 4. Checking who has a late submission

-This only works with the zip files generated from UONline (Blackboard) - University of Newcastle.
+This only works with the zip files generated from UONline (Blackboard) - University of Newcastle and certain assignment submission file formats.